jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/chronic_rhinosinusitis.md

 #### CRSsNP specific treatment

 - Trial first-line treatment.
-You may see the concept of “up-front intensive treatment”, where they get oral steroids + antibiotics to obtain good symptom control" <span class="references">2</span>, though much weaker evidence compared to CRSwNP or AFRS
+You may see the concept of “up-front intensive treatment”, where they get oral steroids + antibiotics to obtain good symptom control <span class="references">2</span>, though much weaker evidence compared to CRSwNP or AFRS
 - Look for risk factors (ie immunodeficiency, CF) if refractory to treatment
 - Surgery last line
 - No biologics yet